leroykariuki/project-1/README.md

 Author name:"Leroy kariuki".

 # Features
-Displays a collection of shoes with their names, prices, descriptions, and images.
+Displays a collection of shoes, click on the shoe to display their names, prices, descriptions, and images.
 Each shoe item includes a "Vote" button that allows users to vote for that particular shoe.
 The vote count is updated in real-time when a user clicks the "Vote" button.